axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/geoip-parser/_index.md

 This parser is deprecated.
 Use {{% xref "/docs/chapter-enrich-data/geoip2-parser/_index.md" %}} instead.

-The {{% productparam "abbrev" %}} application can lookup IPv4 addresses from an offline GeoIP database, and make the retrieved data available in name-value pairs.
+The {{% param "product.abbrev" %}} application can lookup IPv4 addresses from an offline GeoIP database, and make the retrieved data available in name-value pairs.
 IPv6 addresses are not supported.
 Depending on the database used, you can access country code, longitude, and latitude information.

 {{% alert title="Note" color="info" %}}